orellazri/renderkit/README.md

      go install github.com/orellazri/renderkit@latest
      ```

-    _Please note this method produces a binary that may no be versioned correctly._
+    _Please note that this method produces a binary that may not be versioned correctly._

 You need to run the `renderkit` command with the following arguments as either command-line flags, or as a YAML configuration file passed via `--config`.